paulzzy/wave/README.md

 2. **Install Development Dependencies**

-   It's recommended to use a virtual environment:

-   Rust Installation
+   If you don't have Rust already installed on your system, install Rust using the following command:

    ```bash
    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
    ```

-   Python Installations
+   Next, install the python dependencies.
+It is recommended to use a virtual environment.

    ```bash
    python -m venv .venv